 Load data from the Folder

 Next, load these images off disk using the helpful tf.keras.utils.image_dataset_from_directory utility.
-This will take you from a directory of images on disk to a tf.data.Dataset in just a couple lines of code.
+This will take you from a directory of images on disk to a tf.data.Dataset in just a couple of lines of code.

 batch_size = 32 img_height = 150 img_width = 150 train_ds = tf.keras.utils.image_dataset_from_directory( data_dir, validation_split=0.2, subset="training", seed=123, image_size=(img_height, img_width), batch_size=batch_size)